 Figure 1 illustrated a case where the market reaction is moderate.
-Though, the impact of the release of these re-forecasts has a strong impact on multiples: regardless of market reactions, the release of reforecasts in times of crisis most often lead to a very significant rise of market multiples.
+Though the impact of the release of these re-forecasts has a strong impact on multiples, regardless of market reactions, the release of re-forecasts in times of crisis most often leads to a very significant rise of market multiples (although clearly negative forecasts complicate this issue).